On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Unified Representation of Pairwise Causal Constraints

 \begin{definition}[Consistency] Given a CPDAG $\mathcal{G}^*$ and a set $\mathcal{K}$ of DCCs over ${\bf V}(\mathcal{G}^*)$, $\mathcal{K}$ is consistent with $\mathcal{G}^*$ if $[\mathcal{G}^*, \mathcal{K}]\neq \varnothing$. \end{definition}

-Following Definition \ref{def:consistency}, a set $\mathcal{K}$ of DCCs over ${\bf V}(\mathcal{G}^*)$ is consistent with $\mathcal{G}^*$ if and only if there exists at least one equivalent DAG $G\in [{\cal G}^*]$ which satisfies all clauses in $\cal K$.
-Below, we give a definition of equivalency of two sets of DCCs such that we can discuss the consistency of a set of DCCs via its equivalent reduced form.
+Following Definition \ref{def:consistency}, a set $\mathcal{K}$ of DCCs over ${\bf V}(\mathcal{G}^*)$ is consistent with $\mathcal{G}^*$ if and only if there exists at least one equivalent DAG ${\cal G}\in [{\cal G}^*]$ which satisfies all clauses in $\cal K$.
+Below, we give a definition of equivalence for two sets of DCCs, which allows us to discuss the consistency of a DCC set via its equivalent reduced form.